Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 Currently, the provider can be configured in three ways:
 1. In a Terraform file located in the Terraform module with other resources.
+2. In environmental variables (envs).
+This is mainly used to provide sensitive values.
+3. In a TOML file (default in ~/.snowflake/config).

+### Terraform file located in the Terraform module with other resources
+One of the methods of configuring the provider is in the Terraform module.
+Read more in the [Terraform docs](https://developer.hashicorp.com/terraform/language/providers/configuration).

 Example content of the Terraform file configuration: